MakeSchool-Tutorials/Introduction-to-Angular/P4-$scope/content.md

 By layering on a few conditional css classes and an alert using [ng-if](https://docs.angularjs.org/api/ng/directive/ngIf) and  [ng-class](https://docs.angularjs.org/api/ng/directive/ngClass) you can implement a very delightful, powerful, and flexible form validation.
 More on these native directives to come.

+1. Add a form to your prototype and use `ng-submit` to have the form update `$scope`.
+1. Add angular native validations on submit.

 # ngClick

 ## $scope.voteUp